Riverside High School (Durham, North Carolina): Achievements

 In 2007, Riverside was ranked as the 834th high school in America by Newsweek.

 In 2011, Riverside's Student Newspaper, The Pirates' Hook, was awarded the best student run newspaper in North Carolina.

 Athletics

 Riverside High School sports teams are known as the Pirates.
 The school is a member of the North Carolina High School Athletic Association (NCHSAA).

 Wrestling

-The Pirate wrestling team has won seven state championships.
+The Riverside Pirate wrestling team has won a total of seven state championships.
+They were the 4A dual team state champions in 1995, 2002, 2003 and 2004, and were the 4A tournament team state champions in 1994, 2002 and 2004.

 Volleyball

-Riverside's girls volleyball program has won two state championships.
+Riverside's girls volleyball program has won two state championships, winning the class 4A title in 1998 and 2001.